 • High volume of new applicants in your market

-If your check is still pending after 10 business days, contact Checkr support directly.
-If they say everything’s clear but DoorDash hasn’t activated your account, message DoorDash Support through the in-app chat.
+If your check is still pending well past the published window, contact Checkr directly via the candidate portal.
+If they say everything's clear but DoorDash hasn't activated your account, message DoorDash Support through the in-app chat.

 For the full background-check deep dive — including what disqualifies you, what counts as a "consider" vs. a "fail," and how to dispute incorrect information — see our DoorDash Background Check Guide.